This post may contain affiliate links. Please read our disclosure policy.

 How to make protein balls without protein powder

-Place the oats, coconut flakes and seeds plus salt and oat flour in a large bowl.
+Place the oats, coconut flakes and seeds plus salt and oat flour in a large bowl and mix to well so that every bite has some of each ingredient.
 Add the peanut butter and honey and mix.
+If you haven't toasted the dry ingredients, try warming the honey and/or peanut butter first in the microwave so make it easier to combine.

-Press down the mixture with the back of a spoon to moisten the bulky ingredients with the peanut butter and honey.
-The raw batter should be thick enough to hold its shape when pressed together, but not so stiff that the mixture falls apart soon after.
+Press down the mixture with the back of a spoon to moisten the bulky ingredients.
+The raw batter should be thick enough to hold its shape when pressed together, but not so stiff that it falls apart soon after.

-If you toasted any of the ingredients first, let the mixture cool to room temperature before adding the few miniature chocolate chips or they'll melt.
+If you warmed any of the ingredients first, let the mixture cool to room temperature, and then add the few miniature chocolate chips.
+Otherwise, the chips will melt completely, making the balls slightly brown in color and otherwise not adding any texture or much flavor.

 Use an ice cream scoop or your fingers to create heaping tablespoon size portions.
-Roll each tightly into a ball between your palms.
-Place them in the refrigerator to chill, then pile them into a container with a lid.
+Roll each tightly into a ball between your palms so they hold together well.
+Place them in the refrigerator to chill, which solidifies their shape.
+Store them in a sealed glass container with a lid so they hold their shape and don't absorb any moisture, which a plastic container would permit.

 Expert tips